Gordon Dirks: Life and career

 In 2006, Dirks rejoined AUC as its vice-president of external relations, a position he held until 2010.
 Between 2010 and 2014 Dirks was the executive pastor of the Centre Street Church in Calgary.

 On September 15, 2014, he was appointed to the cabinet of Alberta premier Jim Prentice as Minister of Education, despite not holding a seat in the Legislative Assembly of Alberta.
 He was subsequently named as the party's candidate in a by-election in Calgary-Elbow, the seat formerly held by Alison Redford.
 The by-election was scheduled for October 27, 2014, and Dirks won the by-election.

 As chairman of the Council of Ministers of Education, Canada, an ex-officio post he inherited along with the political post, Dirks championed the Pan-Canadian Assessment Program, a test of more than 32,000 Grade 8 students from across the country in 2013.

 Shortly after Dirks' appointment, concerns were raised regarding Dirks's religious views and how they may impact LGBTQ students in Alberta because of his previous role as executive pastor at Calgary's Centre Street Church.
 The church's statement of theological principles and ministry practices states that the church believes "God is dishonoured by ... sexual activity between persons of the same sex."
 However, in a written statement to counter concerns, Dirks writes: "I believe everyone has the right to be respected and treated with honour and dignity … I am committed to ensuring every child in Alberta’s schools has a safe, caring and respectful learning environment."

 Dirks was defeated in the 2015 provincial election by Greg Clark of the Alberta Party.
+The National Post later criticized Prentice for putting Dirks in "one of the reddest of the Red Tory ridings in Calgary".